kgroveshok/z80-homebrew/FORTH.md

 * %xxxxx  - 16bit binary value (todo)

 There are also a number of variables which hold 16bit values: V0-V3.
 They are set using ! and pushed to stack with @, e.g. $03 v0! to set, and v0@ will push $03 onto the stack.
+While not that flexible nor using standard FORTH methods, there is another way to have an any kind of data structure available.

+The PTR, MALLOC and SCRATCH words provide a dynamic (MALLOC) or fixed buffer (SCRATCH) areas for whatever data/variable structure you require:

+e.g.

+Pushes a pointer to the stack for the offset 0 in the scratch area.

+: score $00 scratch ;

+This allows for things such as setting and then incrementing at "variable":

+$00 score !

+$01 score +!

+This method supports both single byte and word accesses via !/2! etc. There is no checking so ensure no overlap!

+e.g.

+: timer $01 scratch ;

+Don't use:

+$01 score 2!

+As that would over write 'timer'.